Comparing fine-tuning strategies of MACE machine learning force field for modeling Li-ion diffusion in LiF for batteries: Method

 \subsection{Fine-tuning with DeePMD data}

 The MACE-MPA-0 model \cite{mace_mpa_0} served as the starting point for our experiments.
-First, we fine-tune it using data generated during the active learning process of DeePMD \cite{deangelis2025}, which consists of over 40{,}000 structures, from which we randomly select a small subset for fine-tuning.
-We use datasets of increasing size: 110, 210, 410, 710, and 800 samples.
-In the dataset with 800 samples, 100 structures correspond to bulk LiF, while the remaining 700 contain LiF with interstitial Li configurations.
-For all other datasets, 10 structures are bulk LiF, and the rest consist of LiF with interstitial Li.
-Notably, in the 800-sample case, the 700 interstitial structures are identical to those used in the 710-sample set; hence, the 800-sample dataset includes 90 additional bulk structures compared to the 710-sample dataset.
-Additionally, we incorporate varying numbers of Materials Project data—0 (naive fine-tuning), 100, 1000, and 10,000 (multi-head fine-tuning)—into the training. \begingroup \endgroup
+First, we fine-tune it using data generated during the active learning process of DeePMD (For details about the dataset creation and access, see Ref.~\cite{deangelis2025}.)
+The dataset contains over 40{,}000 structures, from which we randomly select a small subset for fine-tuning.
+We select fint-tuning datasets of increasing size: 110, 210, 410, 710, 800 and 1600 samples.
+Additionally, we incorporate varying numbers of Materials Project data—0 (naive fine-tuning), and multi-head fine-tuning with 100, 1000, and 10,000 data points—into the training.
+We explore different numbers and ratios of bulk, Li interstitial and MPtrj pre-training datasets.
+Details of the composition of the different training datasets considered are shown in Table~\ref{tab:finetuning_setup}.
+Notably, the 800 sample case has identical structures to the 710 sample case, it only includes 90 additional bulk structures. \begingroup \endgroup

 Training was done for 800 epochs; however, the 10,000 pre-training cases, being significantly larger, was limited to 200 epochs.
-A summary is reported in Table. \ref{tab:finetuning_setup}, while the corresponding learning curves are provided in the Supplementary Information (Section.
-S5).
+A summary is reported in Table. \ref{tab:finetuning_setup}, while the corresponding learning curves are provided in the Supplementary Information.

 The weighted sum of Huber loss~\cite{Huber1992} functions for energies, forces, and stresses were used as a training loss.
 The general form of the Huber loss for a difference $x_n-y_n$ is given by:

 The respective differences $x_n-y_n$ are the error between model predictions and reference values for energies, forces and stresses.
 Following the universal loss in MACE \cite{batatia2024foundationmodelatomisticmaterials}, Huber deltas $\delta_E,\ \delta_{F_0}, \ \delta_{\sigma}$ are set to 0.01, and conditional Huber loss was used for the forces such that the Huber delta $\delta_{F}$ adapts based on the magnitude of the force on each atom.
 The Huber delta decreases as the force component magnitude increases according to: